murraycu/go-bigoquiz-server/README.md

     Change the configuration by applying the patch:
     $ patch -p1 < ./0001-debugging-Use-localhost.patch
       (Don't git push this)

-    Use an appropriate oauth2 config file:
-    (These cannot be added to the git repository.)
-    ./config_use_local.sh

     Then start the local server:
     $ dev_appserver.py .